Bar/Bat Mitzvah ceremonies these days look NOTHING like the old days.

-What’s should you wear to a Bar/Bat Mitzvah party (usually in the evening)?
+What should you wear to a Bar/Bat Mitzvah party?

-Like every complicated question, the simple (and annoying) answer is: it depends.
+Like every complicated question, the (annoying) answer is: it depends.

-- Where is the party?
-Is it in the local restaurant with 50 people or in the Hilton with 500 people?
+- Where’s the party?
+Is it in a local restaurant with 50 people or is it in the Hilton with 500 people?

 - Who’s invited?
-Adults, family members and the neighbors down the street?
-Or is it just an extended class party with the Bar/Bat Mitzvahs BFFs?
+Is it just family members and the neighbors down the street?
+Or is it the whole shebang – the extended (read: endless) family?

-With that said – I will give you a couple of rules of thumb that are true for both teens and adults:1.
+That said – I’ll give you a few general rules of thumb that are true for both teens and adults:1.
 Dress Formally

 Think of the Bar/Bat Mitzvah party attire like a mini Jewish wedding.

-Men usually wear suits (or at least a buttoned shirt), while women wear dresses.
+Men wear suits 🤵 (or at least a buttoned shirt), women wear dresses 👗.

 2. Dress Modestly

-Modestly (Tznius) is a key factor in Judaism.
-So obviously, you’d want to dress up properly without exposing a lot of “flesh”.
+Modestly (Tznius) is one of the cornerstones of Judaism.
+So obviously, you’d want to dress up properly without revealing lots of “flesh”.

 How modest?
-Depends on how religious the family or the event is.
+Depends on how religious the family or event is.

 For Orthodox Bar/Bat Mitzvah parties – stick to long evening dresses (sheath, lace, party…) with elbow-length sleeves or skirts that are knee length or higher.

-Tip: The expected Bar/Bat Mitzvah dress code is usually mentioned in the invitation, so take a quick glance on it before you decide what to wear.
+Tip: The Bar/Bat Mitzvah dress code is usually mentioned in the invitation, so take a quick glance at it before you decide what to wear.

-Don’t wear anything that will attract negative attention.
-You don’t want people to talk behind your back about how your daughter was dressed.
+Don’t wear anything that attracts attention, let alone negative attention.
+You don’t want people to talk behind your back about how your daughter was dressed, now do you?

-Let’s just say that letting a 12-year-old girl wear a 6-inch heel to an Orthodox Bar/Bat Mitzvah party isn’t a great idea.
+Let’s just say that letting a 12-year-old girl wear a 6-inch heel to an Orthodox Bar/Bat Mitzvah party isn’t the best idea in the world.